Financing Your Education

 With all these options, you're sure to find a method that works for you.
-The Business Office and your Finance Counselor will work together to help complete the funding options you choose.
+Your Student Services Advisor will work to help complete the funding options you choose.

 GCU offers a variety of scholarships available for all students to help support their educational goals

 To remain eligible for federal funding, students cannot be out of attendance for a period greater than 14 days.
-Please call your Finance Counselor anytime there is a change in your schedule or you anticipate attendance issues.
+Please call your Student Services Advisor anytime there is a change in your schedule or you anticipate attendance issues.

 Most grants do not have to be repaid and are awarded based on need.
 The Pell award period is from July 1 through June 30 each year.
 Pell Grants are subject to credits earned and weeks of instructional time.